Smart Suggestions for Styling Retro Living Room Furniture Elegantly

 - Glass elements for lightness

-Lighting as a Statement Element
+Lighting Makes a Statement

 - Choose fixtures with metallic or matte finishes